kartoza/osgs/sphinx/source/workflows/publishing-layers-using-geoserver.md

-# Publishing layers using GeoServer - TODO
+# Publishing layers using GeoServer

 In this workflow, you will publish the `osm_waterways_rivers` OpenStreetMap layer in the `osm` schema of the Postgres service `gis` database.